-The ALL Delphi Survey is currently open.
-Patients, clinicians, EFPIA members and regulators are invited to participate.
-Please open this link: https://delphimanager.liv.ac.uk/ALL/Delphi
+The ALL Delphi Survey is closed.
+Patients, clinicians, drug developers and regulators have participated.

 Make use of our explanatory documentation, developed for patients and their carers: